-Wondering how to get rid of fruit flies in your home?
+Wondering how to get rid of fruit flies and gnats in your home?
 Use this simple hack to trap and kill fruit flies without having to lift a finger…

 Have you ever woken up to your kitchen filled with tiny little flies before?

 It’s happened to me twice before.

 I recently left a bag of potatoes on the counter, thinking I had an extra few days to spare so I could use them in one of my freezer meal dishes.
 There were only a couple of them left, but it was the perfect amount for what I needed, so I left the potatoes to rest on the counter and went to bed as usual.
 I didn’t think much of it because they still felt firm and didn’t seem to be overripened at all.

 I woke up the next morning to a bunch of tiny fruit flies flying around our kitchen!

 Fruit flies love ripened fruit and produce, and they were particularly attracted to the 2-3 potatoes I had left in the bag overnight.
 I’m not sure how it happened, but the potatoes had seemingly aged overnight and were obviously no good to use in that night’s dinner.